gopinathsjsu/team-project-code-rash/README.md

   - Organized weekly standups twice a week to keep a track of the progress made until then.

 2. Feedback
-  - Identified areas for improvement through constant feedback and revise the practices.
+  - Identified areas for improvement through constant feedback and revised the practices previously followed.

 3. Simplicity
   - We tried to keep the things simple and built the application according to the requirements stated.